phetsims/natural-selection/doc/implementation-notes.md

 ## PhET-iO

+This sections describes patterns that are specific to PhET-iO instrumentation.
 PhET-iO is a PhET product that is described at https://phet-io.colorado.edu.
-If you're not familiar with PhET-iO, you can skip this section, which describes patterns used in the PhET-iO instrumentation of this sim.
+If you're not familiar with PhET-iO, you can skip this section.

 **PhetioGroup is encapsulated**: `PhetioGroup` manages dynamic elements.
 The dynamic elements in this sim are instances of `Bunny` and `Wolf`.
 Instances of `Bunny` are created by `BunnyGroup`, which is private to `BunnyCollection`.
 Instances of `Wolf` are created by `WolfGroup`, which is private to `WolfCollection`.
 This pattern of using a "Collection" wrapper hides the details of PhetioGroup from all other parts of the simulation.